Winnipeg

 2012

-The Frantic Films’ produced “The 13th Man” becomes the highest rated documentary ever to air on TSN with over half a million viewers tuning in on Thanksgiving Monday.
+Todd & The Book of Pure Evil wins Best TV Comedy at the WGC Awards.
+Princess is nominated for a Banff World Media Festival Rockie Award and a Realscreen Factual Entertainment lifestyle award.
+The 13th Man becomes the highest rated documentary ever to air on TSN with over half a million viewers tuning in on Thanksgiving Monday.

 2011

-Stephanie Fast joins the company as Post Production Manager.
+The Frantic team relocates to new office space in Toronto and Stephanie Fast joins the company as Post Production Manager.

-Frantic Films produces new seasons of lifestyle series Pitchin' In and Princess, the second season of the multiple award-winning scripted series Todd & The Book of Pure Evil and the second Don Cherry feature: Wrath of Grapes: The Don Cherry Story II and helps celebrate the return of the NHL to Winnipeg with the CBC documentary Fuelled by Passion: the Return of the Jets.
+Frantic produces new seasons of hit lifestyle series, Pitchin’ In and Princess, the second season of the multiple award-winning scripted series Todd & The Book of Pure Evil, the second Don Cherry mini-series: Wrath of Grapes: The Don Cherry Story II and helps celebrate the return of the NHL to Winnipeg with the CBC documentary Fuelled by Passion: the Return of the Jets.
+Season three of Frantic’s production of the Winnipeg Comedy Festival hits new ratings records on CBC and the company is honoured with the Spirit of Winnipeg Award for Medium Business.

+Princess and Til Debt Do Us Part win Gemini awards for Best Host in a Lifestyle/Practical Information, or Performing Arts Program or Series, and Best Lifestyle/Practical Information Series respectively.
+The second season of Todd & the Book of Pure Evil earns eight Gemini nominations coming home with hardware and winning editing and directing awards at both the Leo and Hugo Television Awards.
 NOS Energy Drink Challenge, a 4-episode short format series created for The Hive and Coca-Cola, wins two Telly Awards for Internet / Online Video and Online Program in the Sports category.

 2010

-Til Debt Do Us Part, Pitchin' In and Keep Your Head Up Kid: The Don Cherry Story receive 9 Gemini Award nominations and wins Best Photography in a Dramatic Program or Series and Best Performance by an Actor in a Leading Role in a Dramatic Program or Mini-Series for Keep Your Head Up, Kid.
+Todd & The Book Of Pure Evil becomes the highest rated original premiere ever broadcast on Space Network.
+Til Debt Do Us Part, Pitchin’ In and Keep Your Head Up Kid: The Don Cherry Story receive 9 Gemini Award nominations and the latter wins Best Photography in a Dramatic Program or Series and Best Performance by an Actor in a Leading Role in a Dramatic Program or Mini-Series.

+Wheels of Change, a sponsored feature documentary on bicycles in Africa, is produced by the Branded Content department, airs in Canada on CTV and 40,000 DVD copies are distributed at Free the Children’s We Day celebrations.
 The NOS Energy Drink Challenge is launched on-line.
 The 4-episode short format series, created for The Hive and Coca-Cola, follows three contestants as they modify and race golf carts.
-The series and on-line community at which it is hosted is nominated for Best Use of Social Media at the Canadian New Media Awards.
+The series and on-line community are nominated for Best Use of Social Media at the Canadian New Media Awards.

 2009

-The 3rd season of Guinea Pig is nominated for a prestigious Banff Television Festival Rocky Award and the company receives 2 Gemini nominations for Chef School (Best Direction in a Lifestyle/Practical Information Series) and The Disappearing Male (Best Science, Technology, Nature, Environment or Adventure Documentary Program).
+The 3rd season of Guinea Pig is nominated for a prestigious Banff Television Festival Rockie Award and the company receives 2 Gemini nominations for Chef School (Best Direction in a Lifestyle/Practical Information Series) and The Disappearing Male (Best Science, Technology, Nature, Environment or Adventure Documentary Program).

 Frantic Films animation team, led by Creative Director, Bill Stewart, contributes to Cordell Barker’s short animated film Runaway.
 The film, produced by the National Film Board, wins the Petit Rail d’Or for Best Short Film at the International Critics’ Week in Cannes and garners The Special Jury’s Prize at the Annecy International Animated Film Festival.